CodeWithCory/COVID-19-Trend-Map/dev-journal/dev-notes.md

 ### 2023 Archival

+- [ ] Give the title of the app an HREF to the original URL
-- [ ] Update the "Share or Bookmark" feature to include the date as well
+- [x] Update the "Share or Bookmark" feature to include the date as well
 - [x] 2023-08-13 Next steps: Update app to always use the "historical" verbiage on the "latest" time-stop.
 Update the About page language to reflect the updates, i.e. that it used to update daily but doesn't anymore, current version is archival, etc.
 - [x] 2023-08-08 Generate smaller COVID data package for archival version of app.
 - 2023-04-15 A 2023 data package has been downloaded to `covid-data-2023-04-09.json`, need to host a static archival build somewhere like GitHub Pages.
 Will need to add some kind of "archived" banner and maybe change some wording.
 I may also want to back up the data a bit since I probably don't need all the way up through 2023.